donde94/donde94/README.md

 # About Me
-This is my GitHub page, I am learning C#, C++, UE5, Python.
+This is my GitHub page, I am learning # C#, C++, UE5, Python# for now.
 I will be starting ICT studies really soon and I am practicing to use GitHub.
 Here I will be keeping my DEV-DIARY and will be sharing my projects.

 ## Projects